howardah/stupefy/ROADMAP.md

 ## Immediate Next Steps

 - [ ] Port the remaining spell/event rule handlers from the recovered `card-rules/*` modules into typed shared modules.
+- [ ] Implement the documented missing deck-card and character-card powers after the remaining core rule handlers are in place.
 - [ ] Replace the current Phase 6 “explicit fallback alerts” with real action-option handlers once the relevant rules are ported.
 - [ ] Tighten the current polling-based room sync into smaller action-level server mutations once the card-rule port is further along.
 - [ ] Add gameplay tests around authoritative sync conflicts so simultaneous actions are exercised intentionally.